 Similarly, he said Washington is committed to ending Iran's support for Heizbollah operations in Lebanon and Syria.
 He said he personally travelled to Syria prior to the onset of civil war there "in order to challenge [Syrian President] Bashar el-Assad with respect to their transfer of Scud missiles to Hizbollah.

 Kerry estimated Hezbollah's rocket and missile arsenal at 70,000 to 80,000; less than Israeli estimates of 100,000.

-Even as Kerry sought to assuage concerns by reiterating Washington's willingness to flex military muscle when needed regarding Iran's other terror-supporting activities in the region, he insisted that the Obama administration's first priority was to "take away Iran's ability to have a nuclear weapon."
+But e Even as Kerry sought to assuage concerns by reiterating Washington's willingness to flex military muscle, when needed, regarding Iran's other terror-supporting activities in the region, he insisted that the Obama Aadministration's first priority was to "take away Iran's ability to have a nuclear weapon."

 "We'll absolutely stand against that kind of behavior.
 But let me ask you, would you rather stand against an Iran that has a nuclear weapon while you're trying to do all that?"

 As for Israeli Prime Minister Benjamin Netanyahu's vociferous opposition to the framework accord struck in Lausanne, Switzerland, and repeated alarms about the direction of negotiations toward a comprehensive deal, Kerry insisted that the Aadministration would not sign a deal "that does not close off Iran's pathways to a bomb."

 Without mentioning Netanyahu by name, Kerry noted there was "a lot of hysteria" about the prospective nuclear deal under negotiation with Iran and six world powers.